> Download a pdf of this timeline

 In September 2018 Fairtrade joins Global Justice Now, SumofUs and War on Want to hand in a petition with 67,027 signatures to the House of Lords, asking Peers to amend the Trade Bill to include a democratic and transparent process for negotiating our future trade deals.

 Following the news that the Fairtrade Minimum Price for conventional cocoa will increase by 20%, as part of its efforts to increase the incomes of farmers, the Fairtrade Foundation launches a new campaign highlighting the poverty faced by cocoa farmers.
 This campaign is supported by many UK businesses including Waitrose & Partners who respond with a new commitment to make all the cocoa in its own brand confectionery 100% Fairtrade by the end of 2019.

 Rosine's Pop-up hot chocolate salon sees queues form down the street

-Hidden behind a ‘secret’ revolving door, the salon was a hit with Londoners, who wanted to experience the delicious Fairtrade hot chocolates.
+Hidden behind a ‘secret’ revolving door, the salon is a huge hit with Londoners, keen to experience the delicious Fairtrade hot chocolates.

 The John Lewis Partnership move to 100% FSI (Fairtrade Sourced Ingredient) Cocoa in their confectionery lines